 I had a wonderful retriever service dog named Winter from Paws with a Cause who was trained to help me with my seizures but I also have MS and when that began to progress too much for her training to handle and she refused to wear a harness we were deemed unfit by the foundation that did the training before me and she was taken back.
 That broke my heart and thats when I realized I had to find a place that trained mobility dogs.

 Over night I was without assistance and without my friend.
 Now i know that the foundation I got her from doesnt do bracing or mobility training so as my needs grew she really could not meet them.
-I miss her so greatly but I know that right now if I'm going to have a dog it has to be a service animal.
+I miss her so greatly but I know that right now if I'm going to have a dog it has to be a mobility service animal.
 To learn more about the assistance animal I'm fundraising for you can visit the littleangels.com homepage and click the link for assistance dogs.

-I was previously trying to raise money for a dog by a different trainer of Colllie mobility dogs which cost $12000. but because of the high cost with that trainer I was not going to be able to afford it anytime in the next year or perhaps at all.
+I was previously trying to raise money for a dog by a different trainer of Colllie mobility dogs which cost $15000. but because of the high cost with that trainer I was not going to be able to afford it anytime in the next year, years, or perhaps at all.
 Luckily I had the foresight not to put a deposit down with that trainer.
 There were many people, friends and family alike, who were generous enough to help me out in the first few week of my fundraising on a different sight so that I had enough to recently put a payment down to reserve a dog at littleangels to reserve my service dog.
 For that I am so appreciative and really feel so blessed.
 Thanks to this I am much more hopeful of being able to start working with a balance/mobility dog sooner.

-Being able to walk down the street with confidence is so important to live the life I'm trying to regain.
+Being able to walk down the street, or even in my own building, with confidence is so important to live the life I'm trying to regain.
 I have all but been a prisoner in my apartment for so long and this mobility dog can be a major step toward freedom, strength and health.
 I havent been able to visit a friend for longer than I can remember.